UNDERSTANDING SCORBUT (SCURVY) - liveagain

 1. Symptoms of scurvy

-Symptoms of scurvy appear gradually after 3 months of vitamin C deficiency.
-The main symptoms include bleeding and bone deterioration.
-In the early stages of scurvy, symptoms include general malaise and weakness, loss of appetite, joint pain, and poor hemostasis.
-Subsequently, hemorrhagic hematomas appear on the oral mucosa, subcutaneously, intramuscularly, subdurally, intestinally, etc.
+Symptoms of scurvy gradually appear after about three months of vitamin C deficiency.
+The main symptoms include bleeding and degeneration of bones.
+In the early stages, symptoms may include general discomfort and weakness, loss of appetite, joint pain, and poor wound healing.
+Subsequently, hematomas due to hemorrhaging may occur in the mucous membranes of the mouth, under the skin, intramuscularly, subdurally, and in the intestines.

-In addition, symptoms such as spiral hair, thickening of dead skin cells, slow wound healing, general edema, depression, neurological disorders, severe dry mouth, and dry eyes also appear.
-Vitamin C also plays an important role in iron absorption, so if you have prolonged scurvy, you may develop iron deficiency anemia.
-In rare cases, severe abnormalities in connective tissue can lead to bone weakness and fractures.
+Additionally, symptoms such as corkscrew hairs, thickened skin cells, slow wound healing, generalized swelling, depression, neurological disorders, severe dry mouth, and dry eyes may also arise.
+Vitamin C plays a crucial role in iron absorption, so prolonged scurvy can lead to iron deficiency anemia.
+In rare cases, severe abnormalities in connective tissue can result in osteoporosis and bone fractures.

 1. Diagnosis and treatment of scurvy

-The treatment for scurvy is vitamin C supplementation.
-Symptoms usually improve within 24 hours of proper treatment.
-Bleeding under the skin or bleeding gums should get better in a few weeks.
-Vitamin C is abundant in green leafy vegetables and fruits, so regular consumption of sour fruits, broccoli, strawberries, tomatoes, potatoes, cabbage and spinach can help prevent scurvy.
+The treatment for scurvy involves vitamin C supplementation.
+Symptoms typically begin to improve within 24 hours of appropriate treatment, with bruising or gum bleeding resolving within a few weeks.
+Vitamin C is abundant in leafy green vegetables and fruits, so regularly consuming citrus fruits, broccoli, strawberries, tomatoes, potatoes, cabbage, and spinach can help prevent scurvy.

 Related articles